yudai-nkt/hono-jsx-types/README.md

 This package is more of a POC right now.
 In addition to the package status, installing from GitHub should just work out-of-the-box as it only provides a type declaration file.
 I'll be dogfooding the package with [my project](https://github.com/yudai-nkt/awesome-hono) before publishing, so stay tuned.

+<small>[1] DOM properties are of course different from HTML attributes but their type definitions are quite helpful.</small>

 ## License